RedhawkSDR/transceiver-api/fei_3.0/README.md

 ```

 All devices that are associated with the given allocation id are deallocated.
-For example, if a phased array is allocated with n tuners and the deallocate() call is made on the parent devices, then all associated DDCs are deallocated.
+For example, if a phased array is allocated with n tuners and the deallocate() call is made on the parent device, then all associated DDCs are deallocated.
-In the case of such collective allocations, the deallocate call can be made against one of the single DDC devices; in such a case, that specific DDC is deallocated, but all others remain allocated.
+In the case of such allocations where more than one device is allocated (such as in an array), the deallocate call can be made against one of the single DDC devices to deallocate just that one device and not the others in the initial allocation.

 Continuing with the example transceiver in the previous section, a single allocation made to the parent device can return the allocation of a single DDC, as shown below: